rackerlabs/docs-dedicated-networking/load-balancer/api-docs/general-api-info/faults.rst

      - 401
      - The supplied token is not authorized to access the resources.
 The token is either expired or invalid.
+   * - Forbidden
+     - 403
+     - The request is for something forbidden.
+Authorization will not help.
    * - Not Found
      - 404
      - The back-end services did not find anything matching the request URI.